 OK, it’s important to preface that The Hitting Vault teaches a focus on hitting the ball hard unlocking a hitter’s power.
 So we don’t actually teach bunting.
 But for young kids, this drill is great.
 This is about seeing the ball from a pitch and controlling the bat head.
 Soft pitch from a short distance (around 15 feet).
 Have the batter stand ready to bunt and “catch” each pitch with the bat head.
 Help the batter with adjustments as needed.
 It’s important that the kids understand how and why they are bunting.
 Remember for 6 or 7 year old all of these concepts are new.
 It’s important that you demonstrate proper bunting form.
 The batter should not swing or push the bat forward.

-For the young kids, we like to focus on just three things at first: learning how the field and positions work, catching and throwing the ball, and running the bases.
+When looking at baseball drills for 6 and 7 year olds, we like to focus on just three things at first: learning how the field and positions work, catching and throwing the ball, and running the bases.
 Keep things simple.
 Remind yourself and your players that mistakes are part of learning, and having fun is the number one goal.
 Start out with safe-tee balls and work your way up to the real thing.
 A young player is developing confidence at this age and a body blow with a hard ball may be more of a set-back than a learning moment.

 Calling Positions Drill

 Have all players line up at the four (non-catcher, non-pitcher) infield positions.
 Each position should have a queue (if you have eight players, line two up at each position, for instance.)
 It’s fine if the lines aren’t equal, you’ll be mixing it up.
 The player at the front of each line is playing, the others are waiting their turn.

 Stand at home plate with a bucket of balls.
 Just before tossing out a grounder, call the position you are about to throw to.
 Don’t call the players’ names, call the position, then throw.
 Have the player field the ball, toss it in to you, and return to the end of the queue for their position.